grcengineering/grc_engineering_lab_builder/user_prompts/README.md

 ### ChatGPT (Recommended: GPT-4 or GPT-4o)

 1. Start a new chat
-2. Paste your completed baseline context from system_prompt.md
+2. Paste your completed GRC profile from your_grc_profile.md
 3. Paste your chosen user prompt
 4. Submit and receive your personalized lab